 And the top 3 things you should really avoid doing:

-- Being easy to read.
+- Looking nervous.
 Group interviews is the time to put your poker face on.
 Everyone is stressed in a group interview.
-But you need to try your best to come accross as confident.
+But you need to try your best to come across as confident.
 A good way to do this is to focus on basic body language: look at people in the eye, sit confidently, don't cross your arms, etc.

 - Interrupting others.
 Consultants need to be client-friendly, and interrupting someone in a discussion is not client-friendly at all.
 You should listen carefully to what others are saying.
 Try to have a genuine interest in what they think.
 Before making your point, summarise their point to show that you understand what they mean.